Guri3108/SPEECH_EMOTION_RECOGNITION/README.md

 ![Librosa](https://img.shields.io/badge/Librosa-0.9-yellow)

 This project focuses on Speech Emotion Recognition (SER), a system that identifies human emotions from speech signals.
-The system uses a Convolutional Neural Network (CNN) trained on the RAVDESS dataset to classify emotions such as happy, sad, angry, calm, etc.
+The system uses a Convolutional Neural Network (CNN) trained on the RAVDESS dataset to classify emotions such as happy,sad,angry,calm,etc.